SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Extra Experimental Results

 To verify our theoretical results more firmly, we show the Q-values on a more complicated scenario in SMAC, i.e. 3s5z\_vs\_3s6z during test in Figure \ref{fig:study_on_factorised_q_values_appendix}.
-First, we take a look into the optimal decisions.
+First, we take a look into the optimal actions.
 SHAQ can still demonstrate the equal credit assignment as we claimed before.
 Unfortunately, VDN does not explicitly show equal credit assignment.
-The possible reason is that part of parameters of Q-value are shared between optimal decisions and suboptimal decisions.
-Therefore, the parametric effects of the mistakes conducted on suboptimal decisions to the optimal decisions by VDN during learning may be exaggerated when the number of agents increases.
-About QMIX and QPLEX, the Q-values of optimal decisions are difficult to be interpreted in this complicated scenario.
-For both algorithms, the agent who is responsible for kiting \footnote{\url{https://en.wikipedia.org/wiki/Glossary_of_video_game_terms}.} (i.e., Agent 3 for QMIX and Agent 2 for QPLEX) receives the lowest credit, however, it is an important role to the team in a combat tactic.
-Next, we focus on the demonstration of the suboptimal decisions.
+The possible reason is that part of parameters of Q-value are shared between optimal actions and suboptimal actions.
+Therefore, the parametric effects of the mistakes conducted on suboptimal actions to the optimal actions by VDN during learning may be exaggerated when the number of agents increases.
+About QMIX and QPLEX, the Q-values of optimal actions are difficult to be interpreted in this complicated scenario.
+For both algorithms, the agent who is responsible for kiting \footnote{\url{https://en.wikipedia.org/wiki/Glossary_of_video_game_terms}.} (i.e. Agent 3 for QMIX and Agent 2 for QPLEX) receives the lowest credit, however, it is an important role to the team in a combat tactic.
+Next, we focus on the demonstration of the suboptimal actions.
 As for SHAQ, Agent 1 and Agent 3 are participating into the battle, so deserving almost the equal credit assignment.
 However, Agent 2 drops teammates and escapes from the center of battle, so it contributes almost nothing to the team.
 As a result, it can be seen as a dummy agent and thus obtains the credit near 0.
-This is again consistent with our theoretical analysis.
-About VDN, it coincidentally receives near 0 for the dummy agent (i.e., Agent 3) in this scenario.
-Nevertheless, the low credit assignments to the other 2 agents who participate in the battle is difficult to be interpreted.
-About QMIX, the agents who participate in the battle (i.e., Agent 2 and Agent 3) receive the lowest credits, while the agent (i.e., Agent 1) who escapes from the battle receives the highest credit.
+This again agrees with our theoretical analysis.
+About VDN, it coincidentally receives near 0 for the dummy agent (i.e. Agent 3) in this scenario.
+Nevertheless, the low credit assignments to the other 2 agents who participate in the battle are difficult to be interpreted.
+About QMIX, the agents who participate in the battle (i.e. Agent 2 and Agent 3) receive the lowest credits, while the agent (i.e. Agent 1) who escapes from the battle receives the highest credit.
 For QPLEX, the agents' behaviours are difficult to be interpreted.